 Language has meaning only in its cultural context.
 That’s why we teach as much about mentalities in our German courses as we do vocabulary and grammar.
 After four semesters of German, most students qualify for study in Germany and Austria, which, along with Switzerland, are multicultural societies with distinct histories, unique cultures, and different perspectives on immigration and the political process.
-Although most Germans speak excellent English, and graduate curricula are now taught in English, the American graduate students we interviewed in Germany were unanimous in the opinion that proficiency in German was essential to their success.
+Although many Germans speak excellent English, and graduate curricula are now taught in English, the American graduate students we interviewed in Germany were unanimous in the opinion that proficiency in German was essential to their success.

 Germany is actively recruiting students for graduate programs across the curriculum, especially in STEM disciplines.
 Germany offers more financial support to foreign students than any other country.
 German-speaking countries also offer unique job opportunities.
 In an increasingly international and competitive job market, studies and internships in Germany open the doors to markets in the EU, where Germany is the dominant economic power, and in Russia and China, where Germany has developed a strong presence.
 Knowing German also gives you unmediated access to the greatest literature humankind has produced.
 Alumni and alumnae report that their German finds regular application in disciplines such as philosophy, history, art history, international studies, religious studies, and musicology.

 In choosing to major or minor in German Studies, you will be joining an elite.
-Of over one hundred international fellowships and scholarships awarded to Puget Sound students since 2003 (Fulbright, DAAD, Congress-Bundestag Exchanges etc.), German students have won thirty!
+Of over one hundred international fellowships and scholarships awarded to Puget Sound students since 2003 (Fulbright, DAAD, Congress-Bundestag Exchanges etc.), German students have won over thirty!